Skip to content

 Note

 This is going to generate a command like this, but it may vary depending on the answers you provide.
-Here are three examples of the command you can run depending on the certificate type you choose:
+Here are examples of the command you can run depending on the certificate type and domain configuration:

 sh <(curl -fsSL http://get.openvidu.io/community/singlenode/latest/install.sh) \